jejacks0n/guard-teaspoon/README.md

 Guard-Teaspoon allows you to run [Teaspoon](https://github.com/modeset/teaspoon) using [Guard](https://github.com/guard/guard).

-Teaspoon is a Javascript test runner built on top of Rails.
-It can run tests in the browser, or headlessly using PhantomJS or with Selenium WebDriver.
-We recommend you check out the [installation steps for Teaspoon](https://github.com/modeset/teaspoon#installation), and [read about configuration](https://github.com/modeset/teaspoon#configuration).
+Teaspoon is a Javascript test runner built for Rails.
+It runs test in the browser or headless using PhantomJS or Selenium WebDriver.
+We recommend you check out the [installation steps for Teaspoon](https://github.com/modeset/teaspoon#installation), and [read about the configuration](https://github.com/modeset/teaspoon#configuration).

 With Guard-Teaspoon you can start up Guard, make changes to your tests or implementation files, and the specs will be run automatically using Teaspoon.
 It behaves very similarly to guard-rspec.

-This project is still experimental...
+This project is still experimental, but is being worked on.

 ## Developer Notice

-This project will be getting attention shortly, but it will currently be broken (I assume) with Teaspoon 0.8.

-The version of guard-teaspoon will be bumped up to 0.8 as well and those will stay in sync from now on so that it's clear which versions work together well.
-It's an oversight that shouldn've been corrected earlier.
+The version of guard-teaspoon will be bumped up to 0.8 to match what is current in teaspoon.
+The versions will stay in sync (at least in terms of a minor version) from now on so that it's clear which versions work together well.

-This project will transition away from being experiemental and will get more attention.

 ## Table of Contents